Dhriti13/system-device-tree-xlnx/README.md

 			of the peripherals.

-Apart from the dtsi files and system-top.dts, system device tree output directory also contains some files that are needed to configure the hardware.These files are available within XSA and are extracted as they are, using hsi::open_hw_design.
+Apart from the dtsi files and system-top.dts, system device tree output directory also contains some files that are needed to configure the hardware.
+These files are available within XSA and are extracted as they are, using hsi::open_hw_design.
 The call to hsi::open_hw_design command is wrapped within generate_sdt.